mmoskal0/chess_stuff/README.md

-## The commands are accessible via a publicly accessible API.
-There are 2 types of commands:
+## Introduction
+The goal of this project is to provide a set of commands that can be used to interact with chess.com website.
+There is also a publicly accessible API that can be used to execute these commands.
+You can contact me for the API `base_url`.

+## Command types:
 - Asynchronous commands
   - These commands take a while to execute, mainly due to the cost of initializaing a Chrome browser, which in some cases is necessary due to chess.com API limitations.
 The API will return a blank response and